 We harness the arts to help us learn from our body & minds.
 Join Our Circle and come explore the healing and transformative power of the arts!

-We found that while the wellness industry is booming, there are few offerings tailored specifically to this demographic.
+We found that while the wellness industry is booming, there are few offerings tailored specifically to Black and Brown Women and Girls.
 We understand that Black/Brown communities hold fast to their arts and culture, and have continuously put social justice at the forefront of their plight.

 By centering these values, we aim to increase participation in wellness-based practices.
-We want to make the healthy and empowered choice the easy choice by offering low-cost arts in health programming that is accessible through a virtual roll-out.
 Arts in Health is an interdisciplinary field dedicated to transforming health and healthcare experiences through the use of art such as literary, visual, and performing arts.

 We have found through our research that creative expression has been proven to be helpful to individuals with PTSD, depression, and anxiety.
 The University of Florida Center for Arts in Medicine notes, “At the intersection of public health, arts, and culture lies the potential for building stronger and healthier communities in America.”
 Artists and Cultural Workers are adept at translating information across languages, cultures, and sectors.
 They communicate in ways that are emotionally engaging, memorable, and personally & culturally relevant—important when working with Black and Brown populations.